li-plus/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Jiahao Li.
 I am currently a software engineer at ByteDance focusing on high performance model inference framework.
 Previously I received my bachelor degree from the Department of Computer Science and Technology, Tsinghua University.
 I am interested in cutting-edge AI algorithms and infrastructure, including CV/NLP/RL models and distributed training/inference system.
-It is awesome to make AI accessible to everyone.
+It is awesome to make AI accessible to everyone!